klugdossier/Storage-Controller/README.md

-# KlugDossier-Storage
+# Subspace Core Rust

-Decentralized Storage for KlugDossier
+A simple blockchain based on proofs-of-replication for the KlugDossier Decentalized Storage, implemented in pure Rust.